bepzi/.dotfiles/INSTALL.md

 You'll also want `volumeicon`, `compton` and `dunst-git` as your volume controller, compositor, and notification daemon, respectively.

+Install `numlockx` to have Numlock automatically enabled on startup.

 6. Install the dotfiles

 ```bash